StavrosOrf/EV2Gym/README.md

 #### Debugging
 Here, I will write down the debugging tasks I am currently working on:
 - [x] Why is transformer total power always positive? (changed math model formulation)
+- [ ] Why does it terminate earlier even if trheshold is 0

 #### Gym Environment
 - [x] Implement step for ev charger and ev